AntonioSJ95/Yagufrix/README.md

 - 👋 Hi, I’m @Yagufrix
-- 👀 I’m interested in Game Development using Unity 3D
-- Also, I'm interested in web development
+- 👀 I’m interested in web development with Java, NodeJS, React
 - Feel free to see some of the proyects that I have in this GitHub
 - Contact: antonoseinjagou95@gmail.com